-The Public Policy Center of the College of Social Sciences is spearheading the Sustainable Saunders Initiative as a collaborative effort among faculty and students to make Saunders Hall a model of workplace sustainability.
+The Public Policy Center of the College of Social Sciences spearheaded the Sustainable Saunders Initiative as a collaborative effort among faculty and students to make Saunders Hall a model of workplace sustainability.
 The Initiative was designated by the UH Manoa Chancellor as a pilot project for the UH-HECO Energy Partnership.
-It is directed by a steering committee, composed of Professors David Nixon, Susan Chandler, and Dean Richard Dubanoski.
-It works in close cooperation with an independent student organization, the Sustainable Saunders HUB.
+It was directed by a steering committee, composed of Professors David Nixon, Susan Chandler, and Dean Richard Dubanoski.
+It worked in close cooperation with an independent student organization, the Sustainable Saunders HUB, headed by Shanah Trevenna.
+The project initiated a dumpster dive to document the amount of waste that could have been recycled, and removed “excess” fluorescent lights in offices and classrooms.
+This resulted in a significant decrease in the electric bill in Saunders Hall.
+The project also held a department competition to see which units used the most (and least) energy.
+This was designed to increase the awareness of students and faculty about the high electricity bills (paid for by student tuition dollars) and how simple individual behaviors can impact Hawai'i's high use of fossil fuels.